PDO Thread Lift is the latest, revolutionary treatment for skin tightening and lifting, as well as V-shaping the face.

 The threads are dissolvable and will, therefore, be reabsorbed in 4-6 months time, leaving nothing behind but the skin structure created which continues to hold for another 15-24 months.

-Thread lifts are a relatively new form of non-surgical face lift.
-If your face has loosening or sagging skin and you want a tighter, fresher more youthful look, you should seriously consider this treatment.
+Thread lifts are a relatively new form of non-surgical facelift.
+If your face has loose or sagging skin and you want a tighter, fresher more youthful look, you should seriously consider this treatment.